The Climbing Shoe Rubber Comparison

 Everything you need to know about the best climbing shoe rubbers.

-Unless you are climbing barefoot like Charles Albert, the rubber you are using is going to have a big impact on your climbing.
+Unless you are climbing barefoot like Charles Albert, the rubber your climbing shoes use is going to have a big impact on your climbing.
 Without the right rubber, achievements like Nalle Hukkataival sending V17, Adam Ondra leading 9c or Alex Honnold free soloing El Capitan would surely be impossible.

-In homage to this unsung hero, here’s a breakdown of the confusing world of rubber and a deep dive into some of the best climbing shoe rubber on the market.
+In homage to this unsung hero, we have created a beginners guide to the confusing world of shoe rubber.
+Here we will dive into the history of climbing rubber and take a look at some of the best climbing shoe rubbers available today.

 What is Climbing Shoe Rubber?

-The Rubber found on climbing shoes today is made from a mixture of synthetic rubbers.
-Fillers like Clay and Carbon Black are common in all climbing shoes but each brand has its own highly secretive formulas for its trademark rubbers.
+The rubber found on modern climbing shoes is made from a mixture of synthetic compounds.
+While fillers like clay and carbon black are common ingredients in the rubber manufacturing process, every brand has their own highly secretive formula that they use to make their trademark rubber.

-It wasn’t until Charles Goodyear discovered the process of vulcanization (a process that increases the strength and flexibility of latex) in 1844 that the trend of using rubber for shoes really begun.
+It wasn’t until Charles Goodyear discovered vulcanization (a process that increases the strength and flexibility of latex) in 1844 that the trend of using rubber for shoe construction started to take off.

-So when rock climbing started developing in the early 20th century, it was only natural for rock pioneers to use their bulky mountain boots.
-Climbers quickly realized the need for improved shoes, which lead to groundbreaking models like the PA boots.
+When rock climbing started to emerge in the early 20th century, it was only natural for the rock pioneers to use their bulky mountain boots.
+It didn’t take long for climbers to realize the need for specialized shoes, which lead to early ground-breaking models like the PA boots in the 1950s.

-The first real shoe that paved the way for the future of climbing shoe rubber was the Boreal Fire.
-In the 1970’s, Boreal reinvented the climbing shoe by creating the first rubber specifically designed for climbing.
+If there is one shoe that really pave the way for the future of climbing shoe rubber, it was the Boreal Fire.
+The Firé was released in 1979, and amongst a host of other new shoe-technology, Boreal unveiled the first rubber specifically designed for climbing.

 Soft vs Stiff climbing Shoes

-One key element to understand about climbing rubber is how stiff or soft it is.
-Both soft and stiff rubber have their benefits and downfalls which will untimely have an impact on your climbing.
+That said, all rubber compounds comes in varying levels of stiffness.
+Both soft and stiff rubber have their benefits and downfalls which ultimately have an impact on your climbing.

 The pros know this, that’s why Adam Ondra climbed Silence (the world’s first 9c) using both the La Sportiva Miura and Solution.